 So you take a photo of mine that you like (I love that you like one of my pictures - really!) and would like to show it to your friends on Facebook, so you just download it from my Picasa gallery and upload it to your timeline and add some nice comments like

 Oh, look at that nice image taken by Carsten Schlipf

 You even did not forget to attribute me, maybe even with a link to my profile - very nice.
 So from your point of view you did everything you could think of right.
 You publicly expressed your love for my photo and even made clear that it was not shot by you, but by myself.
 Indeed a very respectful way of sharing.

 But wait - what have you done wrong?

 Noticed the little note where you agreed that you are the copyright owner of the uploaded image file on Facebook?
 So you just claimed that it is your picture by uploading it to Facebook.
 Well, you may have not thought about that - shall I be angry about that?

 No, and that is not what would make me angry.
 However we are crossing your ego focused border right now.

-By uploading the image to Facebook you claimed to be the copyright owner of that file and by that you made a legal pledge between you and Facebook.
-Facebook is in the legal position to rely on that contract and safe to assume that it deals with the copyright owner.
-For Facebooks legal department I even do not exist at all as they are no longer responsible for the copyright violation you just committed.
+By uploading the image to Facebook you claimed to be the copyright owner of that file and by that you signed a legal agreement between you and Facebook.
+Facebook is in the legal position to rely on that contract and safe to assume that it deals with the copyright owner since you just confirmed that.
+For Facebooks legal department I even do not exist in the legal sense at all as I am not involved in this contract and therefore Facebook is not liable for the copyright violation you just committed - you are!